Kristina01111000/Drws_site/README.md

 - Put the paragraph in the body of the text?
 See if it fits
 - Next month is four element metaphysics
 - On four element metaphysics crop the bottom picture so there isn't a big white space on the page
-- Rethink how the monthly topics work with the site
+- Rethink how the monthly topics work with the site -> link to them on the holistic learning tab pages
 - Remove the paragraphs on the 4 holistic growth pages
 - On the great outdoors page add a section for people to leave advice or something like that, chat section
 - Put a youtube video on the monthly topic pages, also in the holistic growth pages